EshaMaharishi/peoplemaps/README.md

 Therefore, **PeopleMaps treats users as distributed, decentralized network of smart sensors** who report their "opinion" of various paths to the central system in the form of **"votes"**: each time a user takes a path P between point A and B, he or she is casting a vote for that path over all other possible paths.
 Then when giving path suggestions, PeopleMaps returns the highest-voted path between the requested endpoints.

 By further weighting the most recent votes most highly, PeopleMaps aims to achieve a **real-time** best-route suggestion scheme at minimal infrastructural cost.
-Where other route suggestion schemes must wait for data (from sensors, reporters, etc.) to be collected before updating their suggestions, PeopleMaps takes the most up-to-date information directly into account.
+Where other route suggestion schemes must wait for data (from sensors, reporters, etc.) to be digested before updating their suggestions, PeopleMaps takes the most up-to-date information directly into account.

 ## The Motivation (a high school senior's frustrations with GPS)